MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/nf-netadapter-netadapteropenconfiguration.md

 A pointer to a location that receives a handle to the new adapter configuration object.

 ## -returns
-The method returns STATUS_SUCCESS if the operation succeeds.
-Otherwise, this method may return an appropriate NTSTATUS error code.
+The function returns STATUS_SUCCESS if the operation succeeds.
+Otherwise, this function may return an appropriate NTSTATUS error code.

 ## -remarks

-Typically, the client calls this method from its *[EVT_WDF_DRIVER_DEVICE_ADD](../wdfdriver/nc-wdfdriver-evt_wdf_driver_device_add.md)* callback function.
+Typically, the client calls this function from its *[EVT_WDF_DRIVER_DEVICE_ADD](../wdfdriver/nc-wdfdriver-evt_wdf_driver_device_add.md)* callback function.

 If the client provides a [WDF_OBJECT_ATTRIBUTES](../wdfobject/ns-wdfobject-_wdf_object_attributes.md), it specifies **NULL** for **ParentObject**.
 The adapter configuration object is automatically parented to the adapter object.